that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 >- Installing software.
 >- Following directions.

-## Windows or MacOS?
-To simplify the process, the setup is basically the same for both Windows and MacOS users (the two supported platforms for Lexicon.)
-If you are on Windows and don't want to install Docker, you can opt to install NodeJS and Node-RED locally, directions can be found [here](https://nodered.org/docs/getting-started/windows).
-Just ignore the "Installing Node-RED" installation instructions below and be sure you have a Node-RED instance running somewhere.

 ## What you will need
 - StreamDeck XL - [https://www.elgato.com/us/en/p/stream-deck-xl](https://www.elgato.com/us/en/p/stream-deck-xl) - You don't necessarily need the XL, it will work on smaller units, but it is really convenient and reduces page changes.
 - Lexicon Plug-In for StreamDeck - This will get you control options to manipulate Lexicon from your StreamDeck.
 - WebSocket Proxy for StreamDeck - This is the interface from the StreamDeck to Node-RED.
 - Node-RED - This handles managing inputs from the StreamDeck (read: button pushes) and create the proper message formatting to send to the Lexicon API.
 - Docker - This is the runtime environment for Node-RED.

+## OS Requirements
+The setup has only been tested on Windows 10/11.
+It may work on a Mac, further testing is needed to determine, specifically, if the WebSocket Proxy for StreamDeck will work on MacOS.

+If you don't want to install Docker, you can opt to install NodeJS and Node-RED locally, directions can be found [here](https://nodered.org/docs/getting-started/windows).
+Just ignore the "Installing Node-RED" installation instructions below and be sure you have a Node-RED instance running somewhere.

 ## Setup Guide
 ### Getting the StreamDeck Ready